CivTopWolf/CME/Prospectus.rst

   diamonds can be safely stored in a shop chest.

 - Increase the supply of logs.
 Logs have constant demand.

-The two ongoing expenses we need to pay are the shop steward who is responsible for:

-1. Adding, removing, and editing exchanges

-2. Periodically creating balance sheets

-If we assume it takes about 5 seconds to do an operation on a chest, and there are 13 chests in an exchange, then it should take about a minute to a perform an operation on every chest in an exchange.

 Capitalization
 ********************************************************************************